ansible-collections/community.mysql/CONTRIBUTING.md

 If needed, other contributors can help you with it later.

 All integration tests are stored in `tests/integration/targets` subdirectories.
-You are interested in a subdirectory containing a name of module you are going to change.
+Go to the subdirectory containing the name of module you are going to change.
 For example, if you are fixing the `mysql_user` module, its tests are in `tests/integration/targets/test_mysql_user/tasks`

 There is the `main.yml` file which includes other test files.